 He returned from France in 1303, and evaded capture by the English until 5 August 1305.
 His capture was the result of an act of betrayal by John de Menteith, a Scottish knight loyal to Edward, who turned him over to English soldiers at Robroyston.

-The Bruce family had no connection with the capture of Wallace, and Bruce, previously fuelled by his own ambition, was now ready to play his part in the struggle to maintain Scotland’s independence.
-His finest hour was to come in 1314 at Bannockburn, when he was victorious over Edward’s army, despite being outnumbered three to one.
+The Bruce family had no connection with the capture of Wallace, and Robert The Bruce, who had previously been fuelled by his own ambition, was now ready to play his part in the struggle to maintain Scotland’s independence from English rule.